Appreciative Coaching explained

 Now it’s your turn

 What do you think?
 Are you familiar with this explanation of appreciative coaching?
 Have you received enough encouragement to develop yourself during your career so far?
 Would you change careers if you don’t see any opportunities for advancement?
 What aspects do you think are important for appreciative coaching?
-Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.